 At this 25,000 square foot Center, you’ll find great artisan exhibits, shopping and dining selections.
 Choose from handcrafted glass, pottery, woodworking, paper, jewelry, specialty foods, metal crafts, and offerings from local musicians and authors.

-America’s largest restored Shaker community is complete with over 3,000 acres of preserved farmland, more than 25 miles of rock fences and 34 restored buildings.
-Costumed interpreters demonstrate life during the mid-19th century while guiding you through the 40 room Centre Family Dwelling complete with extensive collections of original Shaker furniture and artifacts.
-Skilled craftspeople demonstrate broom making, woodworking, spinning and weaving.
-There are guided talks about the Shaker beliefs, theology and architecture.
-Enjoy unforgettable Shaker music performances in the 1820 Meeting House.
+America’s largest restored Shaker community is complete with over 3,000 acres of farmland and 34 buildings.
+Costumed interpreters demonstrate life during the mid-19th century through broom making, woodworking, spinning and weaving.
+While guided tours tell of Shaker beliefs, theology and architecture.

 Louisville City Tour